Python-Code-Jam-2024-Royal-Redshifts/citadel/README.md

 - `CITADEL_DISCORD_TOKEN`: The Discord token you created above.
 - `OPENAI_TOKEN` An [OpenAI API token](https://platform.openai.com/docs/api-reference/api-keys) to use in API requests.
 - `OPENAI_MODEL`: The OpenAI model to use (defaults to GPT-4o).
 - `OPENAI_BASE`: The OpenAI endpoint to use.
-Can be changed if you'd like to use an OpenAI-compatible service such as [Ollama](https://ollama.com/).
+Can be changed if you'd like to use an OpenAI-compatible service such as [Ollama](https://ollama.com/). **A higher-parameter model is recommended for the best experience.**
 - `DB_PATH`: The path to the database Citadel should use (defaults to `./citadel.db`).
 - `LOG_LEVEL` The amount of logging Citadel should show by default.
 One of `DEBUG`, `INFO`, `WARNING`, `ERROR`, or `CRITICAL` (defaults to `INFO`).